The Fin – female human con artist and gambler from India, by way of Russia, posh and elegant

 “The garbage truck behind us just deployed its lifter arms and sped up,” Bodyguard 1 replied (Vic hadn’t seen in a point in learning their names).
 “I think it’s going to…” He was interrupted by a loud scraping sound and the car being shaken.
 Then there was a crumpling sound to both sides of the car.
 Bodyguard 2 tried to open the car door, even though they were moving at freeway speeds.
 The door unlocked, but he could not budge it. “…grab us,” Bodyguard 1 finished rather lamely.

-Bodyguard 1 turned around in his seat and ordered Bodyguard 2 to shoot out the driver as the garbage truck’s lifter arms lifted the car up off the road surface.
+Bodyguard 1 turned around in his seat and ordered Bodyguard 2 to shoot out the garbage truck's driver as the garbage truck’s lifter arms lifted the car up off the road surface.
 “Sir,” he said to Vic, “Please climb into the front passenger seat and put you belt on.
 That should be the safest place for you.”

 Vic normally wouldn’t have followed a subordinate’s order, but in this case the meathead was right, so Vic started scrambling.
 Just as Vic was into the front seat, both bodyguards started firing through the back window, aiming into the driver’s cab of the garbage truck.
 Initially the highbeams on the truck made it difficult to see into the cab, but once the car had been lifted high enough, Bodyguard 1 called a cease fire – the cab was empty.